arthanzel/dootfiles/README.md

 Installation
 ------------
 Dootfiles comes with a convenient installer.
 It writes dootfiles to your home directory and runs some arbitrary scripts. **Never use this tool if you do not trust the repository or its author.** Review all of the code if you have the slightest doubt of its authenticity.
+It's quite possible that your existing dotfiles will become lost forever.

 `./install.sh` creates symlinks to all your dootfiles and adds a file called `.dootfiles` to your home folder with the location of this repo, so you can do a `cat ~/.dootfiles` to find it anytime.
 The environment variable `$DOOTFILES` defined in `shell/bashrc.link` will also reflect this location.